Tag Archive for: jdp

 “This is a wonderful surprise.
 I’m very happy—this project and this competition allow us to step outside our usual scope.
 It gives us the opportunity to connect with other national institutions and reach out to the wider world.
 I look forward to exchanging ideas with the other participants and winners to take this project to new horizons!”

-More to come on the Garden's projects
+More to Come on the Garden's Projects

-In addition to putting our garden in the spotlight, this contest is indeed an opportunity to build new relationships and partnerships with other gardeners, gardens, and/or institutions and organizations.
+In addition to putting our garden in the spotlight, this contest is indeed an opportunity to develop new relationships—whether for collaboration or partnership—with other gardeners, gardens, and/or institutions and organizations.

-“I hope to gain new insights from these discussions that will help me apply permaculture principles to other projects.
-After the vegetable garden, I’d like to work with fellow gardeners at the Jardin des Plantes to explore the possibility of creating a new permaculture plot focused on drought-tolerant plants!”
+“I hope to gain new insights from these discussions that will help me apply permaculture practices to other projects.
+After the vegetable garden, I’d like to work with other fellow gardeners at the Jardin des Plantes to explore the possibility of creating a new permaculture plot focused on drought-tolerant plants!”
 Jeff tells us enthusiastically.

-The plot, which has already been identified, will be located on the Dunal Dellile hill, another section of the School of Systematics.
-We therefore wish our teams at the Garden the very best of luck with this new project, which may provide an opportunity to enter this competition in a different category!
+The plot, which has already been identified, will be located on the Dunal Dellile hill, another parcel belonging to the School of Systematics.
+We therefore wish our teams at the Garden the best of luck with this new project, which may provide an opportunity to enter this competition in a different category!

-Practical information:
+Practical Information:

 We would like to inform our visitors that the garden will be closed on the following dates: